Generation of photonic hooks from patchy microcylinders: Simulation Method

 \section{Simulation Method}

-Fig. 1(a), (b) are the schematic drawing of the 3D stereogram and 2D sectional view of the investigated model.
-A dielectric microcylinder was created for two-dimensional simulation with the FDTD method.
-The top surface of the cylinder is covered with a 100 nm-thick Ag film.
-As shown in Fig. 1(b), an intense focusing of light will occur on the rear side of the cylinder when a monochromatic plane wave ($\lambda$ = 550 nm) propagating parallelly to the X axis passes through the cylinder.
-In this study, the RI of the cylinder is set to be 1.9, the same as the RI of BaTiO$_3$ (BTG), a high-index dielectric material widely used in microsphere-based applications~\cite{16WangF, 20YanB}.
-The diameter of the cylinder varies between 1 - 35 $\mu$m and the RI of the background changes between 1.00 - 1.52.
-For the entire computational domain, non-uniform meshes with RI-dependent element size were used, and perfectly matched layer (PML) settings were applied to the boundaries of the domain to avoid back reflections.
-As shown in Fig. 1(b), the PH’s degree of curvature is defined by the bending angle $\beta$, which is the angle between the two lines connecting the start point with the hot point, and the hot point with the end point of the PH, respectively.
-The hot point is defined as the point with the largest intensity enhancement (I$_{max}$), and the end point is defined as the point on the middle line of the PH with an intensity enhancement factor of I$_{max}$/e ~\cite{20MininIV, 20LiuCY}.
+Figures \ref{Figure 1}a,b are the schematic drawing of the 3D stereogram and 2D sectional view of the investigated model.
+A dielectric microcylinder was created for two-dimensional simulation with the FDTD method {using Lumerical FDTD Solutions}.
+The top surface of the cylinder is covered with a 100 nm-thick Ag film. {As shown in Figure \ref{Figure 1}b, an intense focusing of light will occur on the rear side of the cylinder when a P-polarized monochromatic plane wave ($\lambda$ = 550 nm) propagating parallelly to the X axis passes through the cylinder.} In this study, the RI of the cylinder is set to be 1.9, the same as the RI of BaTiO$_3$ (BTG), a high-index dielectric material widely used in microsphere-based applications~\cite{16WangF, 20YanB}.
+The diameter of the cylinder varies between 1--35 $\upmu$m and the RI of the background changes between 1.00--1.52. {For the entire computational domain, non-uniform meshes with RI-dependent element size were used and all of them are smaller than $\lambda$/50.} As shown in Figure \ref{Figure 1}b, the PH’s degree of curvature is defined by the bending angle $\beta$, which is the angle between the two lines connecting the start point with the hot point, and the hot point with the end point of the PH, respectively.
+The hot point is defined as the point with the largest intensity enhancement (I$_{max}$), and the end point is defined as the point on the middle line of the PH with an intensity enhancement factor of I$_{max}$/e ~\cite{20MininIV, 20LiuCY}. {The hook height increment H and the subtense L of the curved photonic flux are also shown in Figure \ref{Figure 1}b.}